Liminova/yomuyume/docs/development.md

 - one advantage of this is if you use Cloudflare access to protect applications running on your server, Yomuyume (in the future) can read the authentication headers from Cloudflare and access the app directly without re-login.
 </details>

-## repo structure
+## Repo structure
 - `.devcontainer/`: everything needed for the development environment
+- `src-rust/benches/`: some micro benchmarks
+- `src-rust/blurhash-webp-wasm/`: some micro benchmarks
-- `benches/`: some micro benchmarks
+- `src-rust/jxl-webp-wasm/`: some micro benchmarks
+- `src-rust/server/`: the rust server
 - `database/`: schemas, migrations `.sql` files
-- `src/`: the nuxt spa web client
+- `src-frontend/`: the nuxt spa web client
-- `src-rust/`: the rust server

-## interact with the database
+## Interact with the database
-using `sqlx::query!()` to achieve compile-time syntactic and semantic checks, but it can only interact with one database inside a Postgres server at a time (there's only one `DATABASE_URL` env var).
+Using `sqlx::query!()` to achieve compile-time syntactic and semantic checks, but it can only interact with one database inside a Postgres server at a time (there's only one `DATABASE_URL` env var).

-as a result, we share the same database for the backend itself and the benchmarks, so try to keep everything in `database/` neat and tidy. `sqltools` allows you to `Run Selected Query` in the context menu, use that.
+As a result, we share the same database for the backend itself and the benchmarks, so try to keep everything in `database/` neat and tidy. `sqltools` allows you to `Run Selected Query` in the context menu, use that.